-- We obtained the most recent System and Organization Controls ("SOC 1") Report issued by the custodian, setting out the controls in place at that service organisation, which included an independent audit opinion over the design and operating effectiveness of those controls.
-We evaluated the controls over investment existence, the tests undertaken by the auditor and the results of these tests and the auditor's conclusions on the design and operational controls to the extent relevant to our audit of the Registered Scheme.
-This report and assurance opinion is comparable to the Australian equivalent, ASAE 3402 issued by the Auditing and Assurance Standards Board. - We obtained confirmations from the custodian of the investment holdings as at 30 June 2019 and sample tested the largest reconciling items by obtaining supporting evidence for the differences. - We assessed the adequacy of the disclosures in Note 2, Note 4, Note 9 and Note 10 to the financial report in light of the requirements of Australian
+- We obtained the most recent System and Organization Controls ("SOC 1") Report issued by the custodian, setting out the controls in place at that service organisation, which included an independent audit opinion over the design and operating effectiveness of those controls. - We assessed our ability to place reliance on the service organisations' independent audit reports by considering the auditors' objectivity, experience, competency and the result of their procedures. - We evaluated the relevant key controls over investment existence, the tests undertaken by the auditor and the results of these tests and the auditor's conclusions on the design and operational effectiveness of the controls to the extent relevant to our audit of the Registered Scheme.
+This report and audit opinion is comparable to the Australian equivalent, Australian Standards on Assurance Engagement 3402 issued by the Auditing and Assurance Standards Board. - We obtained investment holding confirmations from the custodian as at 30 June 2020 and compared these to the units recorded by the Registered Scheme.
+For material differences, we obtained relevant evidence to substantiate the accounting record was correct

+We assessed the adequacy of the disclosures to the financial report in light of the requirements of Australian Accounting Standards.